meilisearch/strapi-plugin-meilisearch/README.md

 npx create-strapi-app my-project --quickstart
 ```

 _This command generates a brand new project with the default features (authentication, permissions, content management, content type builder & file upload).
-The **Quickstart** command installs Strapi using a **SQLite** database which is used for prototyping in development._
+The **Quickstart** command installs Strapi using a **SQLite** database used for prototyping in development._

-Once your Strapi project has been created, to link the plugin to this project you have to create a symbolic link inside a plugin folder at the root of the Strapi project.
+Once your Strapi project has been created, to link the plugin to this project you have to create a symbolic link inside a plugin folder Strapi's project root.

 1. Create plugin folder